Curve Classes on Calabi-Yau Complete Intersections in Toric Varieties: Complete intersections

-Using this, we can find that a complete intersection of ample hypersurfaces in a smooth toric variety contains a curve of a given contractible curve class if the anticanonical divisor on $X$ intersects the curve class non-negatively: \begin{corollary} Let $X = H_1 \cap \cdots \cap H_k$ a complete intersection of ample hypersurfaces in a smooth toric variety $Y$, and $Y \to Z$ is the contraction of a contractible class $C$, with exceptional locus $\P(\sE) \to B$.
-If $-K_X \insec C \geq 0$, then $X$ contains a curve with class $C$ in $\NE_1(X)$. \end{corollary} \begin{proof} The complete intersection $X$ induces a section of the bundle
+Using \cref{prop:PermutationPositive}, we get a condition for when a complete intersection of ample hypersurfaces $H_i$ of dimension at least 3 in a smooth projective toric variety contains a curve of a given contractible class. \begin{corollary} Let $X = H_1 \cap \cdots \cap H_k$ be a smooth complete intersection of ample hypersurfaces in a smooth projective toric variety $Y$, and assume $\dim X \geq 3$.
+Let $Y \to Z$ be the contraction of a contractible class $[C]$, with exceptional locus $E = \P(\sE) \to B$.
+If $(-K_Y - \sum_{i=1}^k H_i) \insec C \geq 0$, then $X$ contains a curve with class $[C]$ in $N_1(X)$. \end{corollary} \begin{proof} The complete intersection $X$ induces a section of the bundle

 on $\Gr(2,\sE) \to B$.
-From \cref{prop:PermutationPositive} to see that the top Chern class is effective and non-zero.
-But the vanishing of the section induced by $X$ in $\mathscr{M}$ corresponds to lines in fibers of $\P(\sE) \to B$ contained in $X$.
-Hence $X$ must contain a line in a fiber in the projective bundle $\P(\sE)$.
-These are precisely the curves of class $C$. \end{proof} Using this, it is not hard to prove \cref{thm:CompleteIntersectionIntroduction}.
+From \cref{prop:PermutationPositive} we see that the top Chern class is effective and nonzero.
+So any section of $\mathscr{M}_{X,C}$ must vanish at some point.
+Since the section of $\mathscr{M}_{X,C}$ induced by $X$ vanishes precisely at curves of class $[C]$ contained in $X$, we may conclude. \end{proof} If the divisors $H_i$ defining $X$ are general in their respective linear systems, then by \cref{prop:ExpectedDimCI}, the contractible curves contained in $X$ are parametrized by a space of expected dimension.
+If the $H_i$ are not general, the space of contractible curves contained in $X$ will have at least expected dimension, but is potentially larger. \begin{remark} Compare this result to \cite[Theorem 4.3]{HLW02}, which applies to the similar setting where $X \subset Y$ is a smooth ample divisor in a smooth variety of dimension at least 4, and $C$ is an extremal curve class with $-K_X \insec C \geq 0$.
+Then \cite[Theorem 4.3]{HLW02} implies that $X$ contains a curve whose class in $N_1(X)$ is some multiple of $C$. \end{remark}